dobraczka/forayer/NEW_IN_THIS_RELEASE.md

-- Update and cleanup dependencies
-- Fix bug with int relations and .info() function
+- Fixed bug with multi-value triples